mckiernantim/introductory-web-3/README.md

 ### Proof-Of-Stake

 Another, new method for validating transactions on the Blockchain is Proof Of Stake.
 Rather than having miners compete to be the first to solve a very complicated math equation, when a block of transactions is ready to be processed, the cryptocurrency's proof-of-stake protocol will choose a validator node to review the block.
 The validator checks if the transactions in the block are accurate.
 If so, they add the block to the blockchain and receive crypto rewards for their contribution.
+This contribution is refered to as "gas" and is a small fee that scales in relation to the ammount of power the transaction required.
 However, if a validator proposes adding a block with inaccurate information, they lose some of their staked holdings as a penalty.

 This model rewards miners for staking more of their coin and uses much less electricity than Proof of work.
 Additionally, miners are not required to obtain powerful, specialized computers in order to mine.